 Why does it happen?

 If you lead a team of people, invest some time with them.
 Involve them (the third point to Leading Simply).
-As a team, develop replacement statements for those small talk moments … statements that will help them say something useful or interesting rather than something a Gomo or D-grunt might say (what are Gomos and D-grunts? click here to learn).
+As a team, develop replacement statements for those small talk moments... statements that help everyone say something useful or thought-provoking rather than something a Gomo or D-grunt might say (what are Gomos and D-grunts?)

 Then, remember to remind people often to use those replacement statements (the need for solid and ongoing reinforcement never ... ever, ever, ever ... ends).
 Other typical statements to avoid are below.
 See how many you've heard before.